 The oceans are home to many different incredible creatures.
 There are so many new species that we are only starting to discover.

-The ocean is home to the worlds largest structure which can be seen from the Moon.
-Measuring around 2,600 km, it is called the Great Barrier Reef.
-It is located in the Pacific coast, off Australia’s coast.
+The Pacific Ocean is home to the worlds largest structure, which can be seen from the moon.
+Measuring around 2,600 km, the Great Barrier Reef is the world’s largest coral reef system composed of over 2,900 individual reefs and 900 islands.
+The reef is located in the Coral Sea, off the coast of Queensland, Australia.

 We know more about outer space than to what is going on underneath the deep blue seas.

 Unfortunately our beautiful oceans is being flooded with two types of pollution, which is a growing problem in today’s world.
 Chemicals and thrash pose a serious threat to marine life, such as the blue fin tuna and the whale, who are both in danger of going extinct.